ethan-sorenson/slate/source/includes/_authentication.md

 ## Password Encryption

-Password encryption will be required prior to sending the requests for "GetCompanies" and "GetToken".
+Password encryption will be required prior to sending the requests for "GetCompanyList" and "GetToken".
 Encryption will require the most recent public-key containing the RSA module and exponent.

 If you want to quickly encrypt your password for testing, [it can be done here](https://jsfiddle.net/ethan_sorenson/t0zhrq4v/).